Diamond Ring Selling

 Yes, you can sell your diamond and your setting.
 If you go to most reputable retailers, they'll handle the resale of your diamond and setting.
 Remember that your setting will be worth the scrap gold price.
 So, even if you paid $2,500 for a unique setting, it will still be melted down to scrap gold.
 Why is that?
 Well, almost everyone wants a specific, custom design.
 Rather than reusing your ring, a buyer would prefer to have their own design created.

-Cash prices are all about the risk of having your diamond sit in the store shelves for years ahead, the more likely that is to happen, the less a store is going to be willing to pay for it.
+Cash prices are all about the risk of having your diamond sit in the shop shelves for years ahead, the more likely that is to happen, the less a shop is going to be willing to pay for it.